SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    :align: center

-Because there are no more strong references to the ``Person`` instance, it is destroyed.
+Because there are no more strong references to the ``Person`` instance, it is deallocated.
 After this happens,
-there are no more strong references to the ``Apartment`` instance, and it too is destroyed:
+there are no more strong references to the ``Apartment`` instance, and it too is deallocated:

 .. testcode:: weakReferences
    :compile: true